 In every stage of his life, he served as a strong leader and mentor.
 His acts of service and humble spirit inspire us everyday and this is why he is our namesake.
 Bell Global Justice Institute embodies the principles Vincent lived by: Honor, Integrity, Service, and Loyalty.

 As a Marine, Vincent traveled around the world.
-During his travels he left footprints in Kuwait, Iraq, India, Singapore, Australia, Seychelles, United Arab Emirates, Alaska, Russia, and finally to Afghanistan.
+During his travels he left footprints in Kuwait, Iraq, India, Singapore, Australia, Hawaii, Seychelles, United Arab Emirates, Alaska, and finally to Afghanistan.